 Conducting a decision aiding process is not a linear process where we establish the four cognitive artifacts one after the other.
-Since a decision aiding process always refers to a decision process which has a time and space extension it is natural that the outcomes of the decision aiding process remain defeasible cognitive artifacts.
+Since a decision aiding process always refers to a decision process which has a time and space extension it is natural that the outcomes of the decision aiding process remain defeasible cognitive artifacts in the sense that new information, beliefs and values may invalidate them and require an update or a revision.
 Usually the process will encounter situations where any of the above artifacts: